c0rydoras/slides/internal/model/tutorial.md

 ```
 ---

-All you need to do is separate slides with triple dashes
+All you need to do is separate folien with triple dashes
 `---` on a separate line, like so:

 ```markdown